Departmental bursaries for undergraduate and postgraduate study

 You must meet all three of the following conditions:

-2. Be (a) a UK resident, or (b) a Republic of Ireland national living in the UK or Ireland, or (c) have 'settled' or ‘pre-settled’ status in the UK under the EU Settlement Scheme (see https://www.citizensadvice.org.uk/immigration/staying-in-the-uk-if-youre-from-the-eu/).
+1. Be (a) a UK resident, or (b) a Republic of Ireland national living in the UK or Ireland, or (c) have 'settled' or ‘pre-settled’ status in the UK under the EU Settlement Scheme (see https://www.citizensadvice.org.uk/immigration/staying-in-the-uk-if-youre-from-the-eu/ for further information).

-3. Be in receipt of any of the following UK benefits (these may change over time):
+2. Be in receipt of one of more of the eligible UK benefits listed below:

 • Universal Credit